codezero-be/laravel-flash/README.md

     Flash::success('success message', [], false);

-> Dismissing alerts requires some javascript from [Bootstrap](http://getbootstrap.com/getting-started/), or your own.
+> Dismissing alerts require some javascript from [Bootstrap](http://getbootstrap.com/getting-started/), or your own.

 ### Localization